Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Essays/Charles-Hoskinson-Favorite-Philosophers.md

 **My commentary** – Wittgenstein in effect founded **logical atomism** with his **Tractatus Logico-Philosophicus** (1921) – the intent of which is stated at the beginning as “*The world is the totality of facts, not of things.*” Which is referred to as the “*Picture Theory of Language*”.
 Later Wittgenstein revised his views (dubbing the Tractus “*dogmatic*”) and went on to write his “**Philosophical Investigations**” (1951) which introduced the concepts “*Meaning as use*”, “*Language-games*”, “*Family Resemblance*”, “*Rule-following*”, “*Private Language*” and “*Forms of Life*” into analytic philosophy.

-“Kripke has Kripkenstein” – Charles.
+“*Kripke has Kripkenstein*” – Charles.

 **My commentary** – Charles is referring here to Saul Kripke’s “*Wittgenstein on Rules and Private Language*” (1982). ([Wikipedia]( https://en.wikipedia.org/wiki/Wittgenstein_on_Rules_and_Private_Language))